diesel-rs/diesel/guide_drafts/trait_derives.md

 The following example shows making two different queries into the `users` table.
-We get back a [`QueryResult`], which is basically a wrapper around the rust `Result` type.
+We get back a [`QueryResult`], which is basically a wrapper around Rust's `Result` type.
 That means we'll be able to use `expect()` to handle our error conditions.

 [`QueryResult`]: https://docs.diesel.rs/diesel/result/type.QueryResult.html